 How to make almond flour brownies

-These brownies are made similarly to how we make our chewy non-Paleo gluten free brownies recipe.
+These brownies are made similarly to how we make our chewy gluten free brownies recipe.
 Here's how, step by step:

 Melt chopped chocolate and the virgin coconut oil, then whisk in the coconut sugar and honey so that it begins to dissolve.
 Place the eggs in a large separate mixing bowl.

-Beat eggs & combine wet ingredients.
+Beat eggs & combine wet ingredients

 Beat the eggs very well, add the melted chocolate mixture slowly, and beat everything together to combine fully.

-Add the dry ingredients.
+Add the dry ingredients

 Add the cocoa powder, then the almond flour, baking powder, salt and coconut flour, and mix until combined.

-Bake the brownies, then slice & serve!
+Bake the brownies, then slice & serve

 Transfer the thick, sticky brownie batter to a lined square baking pan, and spread it into an even layer.
 Bake the brownies just until they're fully baked in the center.
 Let them cool, chill, slice and serve.